-Self-service business analytics solutions are the new top focus when it comes to enterprise-grade data analytics solutions and BI platforms - and two of the undisputed leaders in the growing space are Qlikview and Power BI.
+Self-service business analytics solutions are the new top focus when it comes to enterprise-grade data analytics solutions and BI platforms - and two of the leaders in the growing space are Power BI and Qlikview.

-Xello’s lead business intelligence consultant Hunter Shen has extensive hands-on experience with both Qlikview and Power BI.
-In this article, he shares the pro’s and con’s of each business analytics solution from both a technical and high-level perspective as a user, to help you decide which suits your use case and which can drive your desired outcome best.
+Xello’s has alot of experience with both Qlikview and Power BI.
+In this article, we shares the pro’s and con’s of each business analytics solution from both a technical and high-level perspective as a user, to advise the strengths of each solution.

 Be sure to bookmark this page for the latest news and updates to each service - and keep up-to-date with the latest differences using our embedded dynamic dashboard comparison.

-First thing's first: Why so much attention on Qlikview and Power BI over other enterprise BI platforms?
+First thing's first: Why so much attention on Power BI and Qlikview over other enterprise BI platforms?

-The world’s leading research firm classifies the ideal BI solution as one that’s easy-to-use and can support the entire analytic workflow - that’s data preparation, ingestion, visualisation and insight generation - and both Qlikview and Power BI fulfil this end-to-end.
+The world’s leading research firm classifies the ideal BI solution as one that’s easy-to-use and can support the entire analytic workflow - that’s data preparation, ingestion, visualisation and insight generation - and both Power BI and Qlikview fulfil this end-to-end.